usagitoneko97/klara/A4.Cfg/readme.md

 ![cfg_ssa_intro](https://github.com/usagitoneko97/python-ast/blob/master/A4.Cfg/resources/cfg_ssa_intro.svg)

-Phi function for variable `y` should not be insert at `B4` since `B2` and `B3` had not declare variable `y`.
-But phi function of `x` had to be insert just before `B4` since it has been declared in both of the blocks `B2` and `B3`.
+ Phi function of `x` had to be insert just before `B4` since it has been declared in both of the blocks `B2` and `B3`.
+But phi function for variable `y` should not be insert at `B4` since `B2` and `B3` had not declare variable `y`.

 ![cfg_ssa_intro_after_ssa](https://github.com/usagitoneko97/python-ast/blob/master/A4.Cfg/resources/cfg_ssa_intro_after_ssa.svg)

 Minimal SSA basically means the SSA form that contains the minimum phi function.
-To complete the job of minimal SSA, they are a few of the representation and algorithm that are required.
-Section here will explain all the algorithm that are required to built compute a minimal SSA.
+To complete the job of minimal SSA, they are a few of additional tree structures and algorithm that are required.
+Section here will explain all the algorithm that are required to compute a minimal SSA.

 ### Terminology